OCA/queue/queue_job/README.rst

 There are two ways to configure the job runner:

-Set ``channels`` (or ``ODOO_QUEUE_JOB_CHANNELS``) and every database shares the same channel tree (we will call it server-side channels):
+Set ``channels`` (or ``ODOO_QUEUE_JOB_CHANNELS``) and every database shares the same channel tree (we will call it server-wide channels):

 .. code:: ini